AbsaOSS/enceladus/_docs/2.0.0/usage/run.md

 | --catalyst-workaround **true/false**       | `true`                   | Turns on (`true`) or off (`false`) workaround for Catalyst optimizer issue.
 Turn this off only is you encounter timing freeze issues when running Conformance |
 | --autoclean-std-folder **true/false**      |                          | If `true`, the standardized folder will be cleaned automatically after successful execution of a Conformance job |

-All the additional options valid for both Standardization and Conformance can also be specified when running the combined StandardizationAndConformance job
+All the additional options valid for both _Standardization_ and _Conformance_ can also be specified when running the combined _Standardization And Conformance_ job

 [project-readme]: https://github.com/AbsaOSS/enceladus/blob/master/README.md#how-to-run
 [spark-running-yarn]: https://spark.apache.org/docs/latest/running-on-yarn.html